1. Before you begin

 Verify that you can control the washer using voice commands in the Google Home app.
 You should also see the device state change in the frontend web UI of your cloud fulfillment.

-Now you can begin adding local fulfillment to your Action.
+Now you can begin adding local fulfillment to your integration.

 4. Update cloud fulfillment